firehawkvfx/firehawk/README.md

     source ./update_vars.sh --prod
     vagrant reload
     vagrant ssh
+- you should also ensure you have set correct Amazon Machine Image ID's for your regions and for each instance.  eg we can query for Softnas like this- aws ec2 describe-images --region ap-southeast-2 --filters Name=is-public,Values=true Name=name,Values=SoftNAS* Name=description,Values='*Platinum - Consumption - 4.2.3*' --query 'Images[*].{ID:ImageId}'
 - Now lets initialise terraform, and run our first terraform apply.
 Read more about this here for best practice - Your first terraform apply terraform init terraform plan -out=plan